Semisupervised Clustering by Queries and Locally Encodable Source Coding

-In this case, the best known algorithms need $O(n \log n)$ queries to perform the clustering with two clusters \cite{mazumdar2017clustering}.
+In this case, the best known polynomial-time algorithms need $O(nk^2 \log n)$ queries to perform the clustering with $k$ clusters correctly with high probability~\cite{mazumdar2017clustering}.
 We extend this result to show that if we are allowed to tolerate $\delta$ proportion of elements being wrongly clustered, then there exists a polynomial time querying scheme with $O(nk^2 \log\frac{k}{\delta})$ queries.
-We also show that by employing a generalized version of AND querying method $(1-\delta)$-proportion of all labels in the label vector will be recovered with only $O(n \log \frac1\delta)$ queries.
+We also show that by employing a generalized version of AND querying method, $(1-\delta)$-proportion of all labels in the label vector can be efficiently recovered with only $O(nk \log \frac{k}\delta)$ queries.
 In this generalized AND query we ask queries of the form: `what is the common label of these elements?'.

 Along the way, we also provide new information theoretic results on fundamental limits of locally encodable source coding.
 While the the related notion of locally decodable source code \cite{mazumdar2015local,makhdoumi2015locally,patrascu2008succincter,chandar2010sparse}, as well as smooth compression \cite{montanari2008smooth,patrascu2008succincter} have been studied, there was no nontrivial result known related to locally encodable codes in general.
-Although the focus of this paper is primarily theoretical, we also perform a real crowdsourcing experiment to validate our algorithm.
+Although the focus of this paper is primarily theoretical, we also perform a small but real crowdsourcing experiment to validate our algorithm.

 A preliminary version of this paper presented in a conference~\cite{mazumdar2017semisupervised} contains an error.
 Namely Theorem 1 therein was wrong, as pointed out by~\cite{pang2019coding}.
 The correct statement in the relevant regime is provided in Section~\ref{subsec:Perfect+Full}.